martn2023/chess-insights-applied-ML/README.md

 ### 2. Structured Toys
 - Maybe interview-ready, but never an employer's best choice
-- Introduces data engineering challenges: messy, incomplete, or imbalanced data coming from multiple sources
+- Introduces data engineering challenges: messy, incomplete, or imbalanced data, possibly coming from multiple sources
 - Code has been broken down so each file/notebook has a segregated task
 - Modeling may go beyond the basics
 - Cannot be used by another team member, let alone plugged into a live product i.e. it's living on my laptop